alexeysas/sdc-vehicle-detection-and-tracking/writeup_template.md

 * The training dataset for the images contains only rear views of the cars so pipeline will likely fail to detect front view cars and side views.
 Put it is easy to fix by training classifier on these class of images

 * Also, pipeline cannot distinguish two cars when they are close together.
 It looks like more advanced clustering techniques required rather than heatmap and labeling - so this question is opened for the future investigation.

+* Additionaly, there are still two false detection on the right side of the road.
+The issues there that dataset for clasifier training does not   have similar images of grass.
+This can be fixed by applying extended dataset for training.

 Additional possible way to improve pipeline is to implement more reliable vehicle tracking for the video.
 One of the possible method is to provide small number of sliding windows in the beginning and as soon as detection is made, for each consequent frame provide more sliding windows for this specific area to make detection and tracking more solid of detected vehicle.